 Are there trips?

-Upper level senior ensembles travel to regional festivals and out of state every year.
+Upper level senior ensembles sometimes travel to regional festivals and out of state every year.
 Our trips are built on student learning, performance opportunities, and cultural immersion.
 Every student in a class planning to travel is welcomed on these trips, and partial – full scholarships are available.

 Myths and Facts (for students)